NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   A large number can use a lot of memory.
 Type: int32.
 Default: 8.
 ``--num_opt_threads`` How many threads to use in the optimization.
 Type: int32.
   Default: 16.
-``--num_overlaps`` How many images (of all camera types) close and forward in time to match to given image.
-Type: int32.
-Default: 10.
-``--nvm`` Read images and camera poses from this nvm file, as exported by Theia.
-Type: string.
-Default: "".
 ``--out_dir`` Save in this directory the camera intrinsics and extrinsics.
 See also ``--save-matches``, ``--verbose``.
 Type: string.
 Default: "".
 ``--out_texture_dir`` If non-empty and if an input mesh was provided, project the camera images using the optimized poses onto the mesh and write the obtained .obj files in the given directory.
 Type: string.
 Default: "".
+``--nvm`` Read images and camera poses from this nvm file, as exported by Theia.
+Type: string.
+Default: "".
+``--num_overlaps`` Match an image with this many images (of all camera types) following it in increasing order of timestamp value.
+Set to a positive value only if desired to find more interest point matches than read from the input nvm file.
+Not suggested by default.
+For advanced controls, run:
+  ``rig_calibrator --help | grep -B 2 -A 1 -i sift``.
+Type: integer.
+Default: 0.
+``--no_nvm_matches`` Do not read interest point matches from the nvm file.
+  So read only camera poses.
+This implies ``--num_overlaps`` is positive, to be able to find new matches.
 ``--parameter_tolerance`` Stop when the optimization variables change by less than this.
 Type: double.
 Default: 1e-12.
 ``--refiner_min_angle`` If filtering outliers, remove triangulated points for